Vyral/base-template/_posts/2018-11-13-radon-things-every-homeowner-should-know.md

 6:57 - Dave explains the cost of radon mitigation.

-8:28 - Dave explains whether he, or other radon professionals, can retest their own work.
+8:28 - Dave explains whether he or other radon professionals can retest their own work.

 If you’d like to reach out to Dave, you can contact him by phone at (630) 357-9474 or by visiting [www.theradonman.com.](http://www.theradonman.com){: target="_blank"}